weburg/head-first-design-patterns-in-php/README.md

 ##### Double-Checked Locking & Threadsafe

-- PHP5 doesn't natively support synchronized blocks, and so these examples are not easily ported to PHP.
+- PHP doesn't natively support synchronized blocks, and so these examples are not easily ported to PHP.
 It doesn't matter anyway since PHP doesn't directly support threads, so synchronization isn't important for ensuring singletons work as expected within the same request.

 ##### Static (eagerly created instance)

-- PHP5 cannot have expressions like new objects instantiated in member variables.
-Since the constructor is the only place to initialize such members, this Singleton pattern cannot be used in PHP5 (current version).
+- PHP cannot have expressions like new objects instantiated in member variables.
+Since the constructor is the only place to initialize such members, this Singleton pattern cannot be used in PHP (at least as of 5.3).
   Classic Singleton should be used instead.

 ##### Subclass